 And so they just stalk strangers on Facebook and say hey, you know what are you doing and they pretend to want to be friends with you and then they give you this pitch, plus a lot of distributors are making unethical claims, income claims and product claims, you know, you see a lot of people saying you know this product cures cancer and you can make $5,000 your first week with this company.

-A lot of them have compliance departments now, that screen people on the internet, see if they’re talking about their MLM the right way, but is MLM worth it?
+A lot of them have compliance departments now, that screen people on the internet, see if they are talking about their MLM the right way, but is MLM worth it?

-Network marketing is still worth it in 2021 if you really truly do love the products.
+Network marketing is still worth it in 2023 if you really truly do love the products.
+You have to be passionate about network marketing for it to work in 2023 and beyond.

 If you knew that there was no income or business attached to your product, would you still take that product?
 That’s the first question you should ask yourself, would I take this product even if there wasn’t a potential income attached to it.